nathan-fiscaletti/galago/README.md

 - **HTTP / HTTPS**

    Both HTTP and HTTPS are supported by GalaGo out of the box.
-See [Using TLS](#using-tls) for more information on using GalaGo with HTTPS.
+See [Configure Galago for TLS](./tutorials/tls.md) for more information on using GalaGo with HTTPS.

 - **REST Components**